alilland/ijabat-lang-study/README.md

 ```

 # Programmable Search Engine Setup
-You will need to be able to make programatic queries to the Google Search Engine via API requests
+You will need to be able to make programmatic queries to the Google Search Engine via API requests

 - Go to [Google Programmable Search Engine](https://programmablesearchengine.google.com/about/).
 - Click Create a search engine.